bcmichael/RNMR-Docs/docs/command/full_command.md

 `WGPIB` writes a command line to a GPIB device.
 If no device is specified RNMR will prompt for it with no default.
 If no command line is provided RNMR will prompt for one with no default.
 ## WNDLIM
-Set vertical window limits
+Set processing view vertical window limits

 Category: Display Control

-Format: `WNDLIM` wndmin wndmax
+Format: `WNDLIM` min max

+Qualifiers: /FREQ /TIME /UNKN

+Qualifier Defaults: /TIME

 Defaults: current current

 Description:
-Sets vertical window limits.  wndmin=\* indicates current data minimum.  wndmax=\* indicates current data maximum.
+`WNDLIM` sets the vertical window limits when viewing the processing buffer.
+The min and max parameters set the lower and upper bounds of the display.
+The value of max must be greater than the value of min.
+If either min or max is omitted RNMR will prompt for it with the current window limit.

+The window limits are set separately for data in different domains. /FREQ, /TIME, and /UNKN select which domain to set the limits for.
 ## WPK
 Write peaks in current display to `WRT` file